wallarm/owasp-top-10-2022/README.md

 Our proposal is not an official list, but the research work and open methodology that allow everyone to repeat calculations and get similar results.

+The data we used is a 4'640'807 public security reports and bulletins from more than 125 sources, including HackerOne bug bounty reports, CVE, NVD, and exploits collections.

 ## Repository

 * owasp.py - a script that download data from Vulners API and calculate statistics